Art Journals

 From Solo Retreat

-Post four of five, in section My Experiences
+Post five of seven, in section My Experiences

 Underneath the rational mind’s reified ways of looking, life is a lot more shamanic, interdependent, embodied, and direct than most people can begin to imagine.